Hokkien mee

-Hokkien mee, literally "Fujian noodles", is a group of related Southeast Asian dishes that have their origins in the cuisine of China's Fujian (Hokkien) province.
+Hokkien mee, meaning "Fujian noodles" in Southern Min, is a group of related Southeast Asian dishes that have their origins in the cuisine of China's Fujian (Hokkien) province.

 Types

 Hokkien mee can refer to five distinct dishes, with each being ubiquitous in specific localities in Singapore, Malaysia and Indonesia.
-The dishes are all indigenous to the region and not known in Fujian itself, although they are all thought to have descended from lor mee (卤面), a staple of Fujianese cooking.
+The dishes are all indigenous to the region and not known in Fujian itself, although they are all thought to have descended from lor mee, a staple of Fujianese cooking.